 There was, at this time, still no validated evidence to suggest that hydroxychloroquine would work against the virus.
 This is the second point at which caution could have been used to avert the use of an ineffective and harmful drug.

 The drug is placed onto the FDA’s ‘drug shortage’ list, prompting 20 states to take measures to prevent hoarding.
-The Centre for Disease Control and Prevention (CDC) then removed it’s guidance that the drug was ‘well tolerated’ and being used by US healthcare providers to treat COVID-19 patients.
+The Centre for Disease Control and Prevention (CDC) then removed it’s guidance that the drug.
+It had previously said the drug was ‘well tolerated’ and being used by US healthcare providers to treat COVID-19 patients.

 At this point, doctors working on the front line began expressing their doubts about the benefits of the treatment, due to the severity of the side effects, while the British Medical Journal (BMJ) published this editorial urging caution in the use of this – and other untested – treatments.
-Shortly after this, a study of chloroquine was halted due to heart complications (irregular heart rates at a high dose) in patients in Brazil.
+Shortly after this, a study of chloroquine was halted due to heart complications.
+Patients in Brazil developed irregular heart rates at a high dose.

 On 21 April, pharmaceutical company Novartis launched a trial in 440 hospitalised patients, just one day before the largest study so far (by the Veterans’ Health Administration) found no benefit.
 These studies together could have provided the data required to make the necessary decisions.

-Just a few days later, the FDA warns against the use of hydroxychloroquine outside of hospital settings – again, citing a risk of serious heart problems.
+Just a few days later, the FDA warns against the use of hydroxychloroquine outside of hospital settings.
+Again, they cited a risk of serious heart problems.
 Despite this, states and local governments have stockpiled tens of millions of doses at this point.

 Finally, on 29 April, demand begins to fall due to the ongoing warnings.